tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Kira stands in the doorway, the attacker's pistol trembling in her hands.
 Her eyes are wide with shock, her breaths coming in short, sharp gasps.
 The gun, a foreign object in her unsteady grip, is pointed at the assassin, smoke wafting from the barrel.

 She drops the gun, the metallic sound of it hitting the floor punctuating the end of the encounter.
-She crumples, her knees buckling, and Reine catches her before she hits the ground, her body wracked with sobs.
+She crumples, her knees buckling.
+Reine catches her before she hits the ground, her body wracked with sobs.

 The assassin's body hits the floor with a heavy thud, his breaths ragged and shallow.
 Despite everything, no one deserves to die without a chance.
 I crawl over to him, Reine's worried gaze following me.